livegnik/2way-design/2WAY High-Level Design.md

 [X] Plugin cryptographic key-pairs, objects, and permissions [X] Improve "2.4.1 Introduction to the Database Schema" [X] Add frontend schema to "2.4 Database Schema"
+[X] Merge 2.5 Object Manager and 2.6 Graph Manager into 2.5 Graph Manager [X] Messages appended --> updated in database and can be logged to Log Manager [X] Latest message --> Update database records to newest state and log messages to Log Manager [X] "signing_key" --> "signer": "user_id"
+[X] ""5,9,12,13,14"," to array such as "[5,9,12]"
+[X] Add user_id description
+[X] Change user_public_key to user_id where needed
+[X] Improve all the JSON documents where needed
+[X] Change database schema to prevent plugin name collision in table name